iamsahm/top-trumps/README.md

 ## Installation

+The game is hosted [here](https://devtoptrumps.onrender.com/) but if you want to run it locally:

 1. Clone the repository
 2. Run `npm install` to install dependencies
-3. Run `npm run build` to build the page
+3. Run `npm run start` to start the webpack server.
+It should open automatically in your browser
-4. Open the index.html with live server

 ## Technologies

 It's written in node and packaged with webpack.
 The tests are written in jest.

+You can run the tests with `npm run test`

 ## Process